Medvedev91/timeto.me/README.md

 The timer starts.
 Then tap the timer again to see the "Summary" and "History".

-Then come back here and move on to the next topic.

 # Repeating Tasks

 You may think choosing activity and timer for each task is overwhelming.
 This is where "Repeating Tasks" come into play.